alexrutz/flightgpt/README.md

 to simulate passenger announcements.
 Exterior lights such as landing, taxi and strobe lights can be controlled via the CLI for basic lighting management.
+An oxygen panel now displays the remaining supply for reference during high-altitude flight.
 The new `CockpitSystems` helper class aggregates all panels so they can be updated from a single simulation data snapshot.
 The primary flight display now exposes simple flight director pitch and roll